mainpclab/metatrader5-websocket-tickers/README.md

 - 📘 Uses the robust WebSocket library implementation found in the MQL5 Book
 - ⚡️ Sets a super tight update interval to have near-zero latency ticker updates
+- 🚚 Combines ticker updates for symbols that changed in the same interval
 - 📚 Uses JAson library to serialize/deserialize json

-In use for our trade signaling website: [https://solidsignals.xyz](https://solidsignals.xyz) — Consistent Profitable Trades.\
+In use for our trade signaling website: [https://solidsignals.xyz](https://solidsignals.xyz) — Consistent Profitable Trades\
-Written in MQL5, developed by polyclick
+Written in MQL5, by polyclick

+# Important

+MetaTrader 5 limits the symbols we can track.
+You can only request data from symbols that are listed in the Market Watch window.
+Keep this in mind when configuring the Expert Advisor.
+You'll find an array of strings for the symbols you want to track.
+Make sure you add those symbols in the Market Watch.
+Make sure the symbol name in the script is spelled correctly.

 # Instructions
 ## 1. Download this github project